archphile/packages/README.md

 Packages of Archphile repository
 ========

-This repository contains all the PKGBUILDS used for the packages of Archphile distributio.
+This repository contains all the PKGBUILDS used for the packages of Archphile distribution.